Driving licence in Denmark

 Denmark does not use the C1 and D1 categories.
 This means a truck (C) or a bus (D) licence covers all trucks or buses, respectively, that are not covered by the car (B) licence.
 A B/E licence only allows heavy trailers on cars, even if the driver has a C or D permit.

 Tractor/Motorized equipment (T/M) permit can be obtained when the driver is 16 years old.
-T/M allows driving a moped.
 Anyone with B licence can drive tractors and Motorized equipment.
 Motorized equipment would be things like combine harvesters, steam rollers, loaders, excavators and other vehicles driving maximum 30 km/h.

-A moped licence can also be acquired when the driver is 15 years old and requires the driver to pay a fee of usually 100 DKK for an amount of classroom education.
+A moped licence can also be acquired when the driver is 15 years old and requires the driver to pay a fee of usually 510 DKK for 30 hours of classroom education.
 The driver is also required to take part in a theoretical test as well as driving on a track and ultimately on public roads.
 It's considered very hard to fail the moped driving test.
 A valid moped driving licence grants the driver permission to drive mopeds limited to 30 km/h, but it does not grant the driver permission to drive T/M vehicles.
 Anyone above the age of 18 can drive a moped limited to 30 km/h with, or without a licence.
 Anyone with a B licence are allowed to drive mopeds that are limited to 45 km/h.

 A moped licence is not recognised as a valid means of identification, which is also made clear on the rear side of the licence itself.

 A Car (B) licence requires the driver to be 17 years of age, although the driver can begin the education 3 months prior to his/her 17th birthday.
 A 17-year-old driver must have a supervisor sitting next to them at all times (this is no longer required once the driver turns 18).
 Unlike many countries, the 17-year-old driver has to pass all tests, before driving with a supervisor.
 There are a number of requirements that has to be fulfilled to be a supervisor.
-These requirements are: The supervisor has to be at least 30 years old, he/she has to have had a drivers license for at least 10 years, his/hers driver license cannot have been revoked in those 10 years, he/she has to be able to take over the driving at all times, and he/she has to sit next to the 17-year-old.
+These requirements are: The supervisor has to be at least 30 years old, he/she has to have had a drivers licence for at least 10 years, his/her driver licence cannot have been revoked in those 10 years, he/she has to be able to take over the driving at all times, and he/she has to sit next to the 17-year-old.